Engineering Leadership. Product & Frontend Strategy. Organizational Scale.

 Outcome

-Integrations became more reliable.
-Security posture improved.
+Integration reliability improved.
+Security posture strengthened.
 Support load decreased.

 Background